-Patagonia is a region spanning South of Chile and Argentina and is one of the most evocative places on earth.
+Patagonia is a region spanning the south of Chile and Argentina and is one of the most evocative places on earth.
 It contains some of the most dramatic peaks, emerald lakes, pristine wilderness and impressive glaciers in the world.
-Patagonia is home to some of the most iconic wildlife in the Americas, such as the Andean condor and Puma.
+Patagonia is home to some of the most iconic wildlife in the Americas, such as the Andean condor, Magallanic Penguin and Puma.
 It is also common to see guanaco, rhea, viscacha, and Chilean flamingo in the southern end of the continent.

 – Lakes District is an all-year-round destination and is ideal for self-drive through the scenic lakes route.

 – Winter (June to August) offers excellent skiing centres in Bariloche, Villa La Angostura, San Martin de Los Andes, and Ushuaia.

 – The months between May and December are the best for whale watching in Valdes Peninsula, Patagonia, Argentina.

 – Visit Carretera Austral from October to April when the days are longer and the weather is mild.

 – Book well in advance to travel to Torres del Paine during the summer months.
 Alternatively, go from March to November for fewer crowds and better chances of spotting the elusive puma.

 – El Calafate can be visited all year round.
 However, to avoid crowds, consider travelling in spring or autumn.

 – The Carretera Austral is perfect for self-drive holidays, with very little traffic and plenty of opportunities for off-road adventures.

 – Discover the unique cultural heritage of Chiloe Island, a land of myths and legends.